techtanzeel/collado-io/posts/2017/anything.md

 The book is full of references correlating simplicity and happiness.
 There are a lot of great ideas, but they all gravitate around three main axis.

-First, is that craft - learning and building - is an end in itself and what you ought to pursue in order to achieve happiness. *To have something*, on the other hand, is just the means.
-Again, [Delivering Happiness](https://collado.io/blog/2017/4/9/delivering-happiness) draws a similar conclusion.
+First, craft - learning and building - is an end in itself and what you ought to pursue in order to achieve happiness. *To have something*, on the other hand, is just the means.
+Again, [Delivering Happiness](https://collado.io/blog/2017/happiness) draws a similar conclusion.

 > In the end, it’s about what you want to be, not what you want to have.
 To have something (a finished recording, a business, or millions of dollars) is the means, not the end.
 To be something (a good singer, a skilled entrepreneur, or just plain happy) is the real point.
 When you sign up to run a marathon, you don’t want a taxi to take you to the finish line.

-Second, is to focus your time and energy on the things that make you happy.
+Second, focus your time and energy on the things that make you happy.
 Seems obvious, but there are so many distractions and prejudgments around certain ideas that is easy to get trapped into a task - or life - you did not want to begin with.

 > I loved sitting alone and programming, writing, planning, and inventing—thinking of ideas and making them happen.
 This makes me happy, not business deals or management.
 So I found someone who liked doing business deals and put him in charge of all that.